Whitbread PLC Advances Share Buy-Back Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Whitbread PLC has announced the purchase of 1,046 of its ordinary shares as part of its ongoing share buy-back program, initiated on 1 May 2025.
-The company plans to cancel these shares, which is part of a larger strategy that has seen the purchase of over 1.6 million shares, costing approximately £45.17 million.
-This move is expected to impact the total number of voting rights, which will be adjusted to 174,908,367, potentially affecting shareholder interests and compliance with the Financial Conduct Authority’s regulations.
+Whitbread PLC has announced the purchase of 1,000 of its ordinary shares as part of a share buy-back program initiated earlier in May 2025.
+The company intends to cancel these shares, which is part of a broader strategy to manage its capital structure.
+Since the start of the buy-back program, Whitbread has acquired over 4.4 million shares, impacting the total number of voting rights and potentially affecting shareholder interests.

-The most recent analyst rating on (GB:WTB) stock is a Buy with a £38.00 price target.
+The most recent analyst rating on (GB:WTB) stock is a Hold with a £2800.00 price target.
 To see the full list of analyst forecasts on Whitbread stock, see the GB:WTB Stock Forecast page.

 Spark’s Take on GB:WTB Stock